CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 * kubernetes related EPs

-They are in default namespace, named as kubernetes-{network\, for the kubernetes service of the network.
+They are in default namespace, named as kubernetes-{network}, for the kubernetes service of the network.

 Query for default-ns scoped kubernetes-{network} shall get back the proper content based on the cluster kubernetes endpoints object.
 System does not duplicate such endpoints; instead it derives content based on the cluster kubernetes endpoints.
 This would incurs quite some code change to kube-apiserver.